canonical/open-documentation-academy/wsl/how-to/install-ubuntu-wsl2.md

 Once it has finished its initial setup, you will be prompted to create a username and password.
 They don't need to match your Windows user credentials.

-Finally, it’s always good practice to install the latest updates with the following commands, entering your password when prompted.
+Finally, it’s always good practice to install the latest updates with the following commands, entering your password when prompted:

 ```text
 sudo apt update
 sudo apt full-upgrade -y
 ```
 ## Enjoy Ubuntu on WSL!

-In this guide, we’ve shown you how to install WSL and Ubuntu on Windows 10 or 11 and get the latest updates.
+In this guide, we’ve shown you how to install WSL and Ubuntu on Windows 10 or 11 and  the latest updates.

 We hope you enjoy working with Ubuntu in WSL.
-Don’t forget to check out [our blog](https://ubuntu.com/blog) for the latest news on all things Ubuntu.
+Don’t for to check out [our blog](https://ubuntu.com/blog) for the latest news on all things Ubuntu.

 ### Further Reading